4teamwork/ftw.builder/README.rst

 Auto commit
 +++++++++++

-When having a functional testing layer (``plone.app.testing.FunctionalTesting``) and doing browser tests it is necessary that the new objects are committed in the ZODB.
-When using a ``IntegrationTesting`` on the other hand it is essential that nothing is comitted, since this would break test isolation.
+When using a functional testing layer (``plone.app.testing.FunctionalTesting``) and doing browser tests it is necessary for new objects to be committed in the ZODB.
+However, when using a ``IntegrationTesting`` it is essential that nothing is committed, since this would break test isolation.

-The session provides the ``auto_commit`` option (dislabed by default), which commits to the ZODB after creating an object.
+The session provides the ``auto_commit`` option (disabled by default), which commits to the ZODB after creating an object.
 Since it is disabled by default you need to enable it in functional test cases.